casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_intro.md

   - If you use lots of subsystems, this can cause problems.

 ### Library organization
 There are three libraries which you will use when you design firmware in Simulink.
+More information on the toolflow itself can be found [here](https://casper-toolflow.readthedocs.io/en/latest/jasper_documentation.html).
 1. The **CASPER XPS Library** contains "Yellow Blocks" -- these are blocks which encapsulate interfaces to hardware (ADCs, Memory chips, CPUs, Ethernet ports, etc.)
 2. The **CASPER DSP Library** contains (mostly green) blocks which implement DSP functions such as filters, FFTs, etc.
 3. The **Xilinx Library** contains blue blocks which provide low-level functionality such as multiplexing, delaying, adding, etc. The Xilinx library also contains the super-special System Generator block, which contains information about the type of FPGA you are targeting.